Travelling to Canada and clearing Canadian customs

 Please note that the group health and hospitalization insurance plan through Desjardins Insurance (the one for international students and foreign interns) and coverage with the Régie d’assurance maladie du Québec (RAMQ) [Québec’s public health insurance plan] (the one for students covered under reciprocal social security agreements with certain countries) begin only when you arrive in Québec.
 Also, when deciding on when to arrive, be aware of the policy start date for the group health and hospitalization insurance plan with Desjardins or the coverage with the Régie d'assurance maladie du Québec (RAMQ), so that you can arrange for personal insurance coverage if necessary.

-When you arrive in Canada
+When you arrive at Canadian customs

 When you arrive in Canada, you will have to undergo two identity checks at the first Canadian airport you arrive at.
-You may be required to undergo a randomized COVID-19 test when you arrive in Canada.
-However, you won’t have to quarantine while you wait for results.

 If you had to provide your fingerprints to obtain your Canadian immigration document, you will have to have them verified at the inspection kiosk.